Conformal online model aggregation: COMA under distribution shift

+As noted in \citet{angelopoulos2023pid}, both ACI and quantile tracking, can be rephrased to an online descent algorithm with respect to the pinball loss \citep{koenker2005}.
+In addition, both methods achieve a \emph{long-run coverage} in time, defined as

-Also in this case some improvements are proposed, such as an adaptive learning rate or the introduction of an \emph{error integrator}.
-The proposal in~\cite{angelopoulos2024decaying} is to set a decaying step size $\gamma^{(t)}$.
-In particular, they prove that if scores are bounded and $\gamma^{(t)} \propto t^{-1/2-\epsilon}$ for some $\epsilon \in (0,1/2)$, then the miscoverage coverage error is bounded as $\mathcal{O}(\frac{1}{(T^{1/2}-\epsilon)})$ in the adversarial setting, while in the i.i.d. the algorithm achieves a coverage guarantee.
+under few or no assumptions on $\{z^{(t)}\}_{t=1}^T$ and $\{s^{(t)}\}_{t=1}^T$, where $o(1)$ is a quantity that tends to zero as $T \to \infty$.
+In particular, \eqref{eq:long-run} holds deterministically and is different from the probabilistic assumption in~\eqref{eq:coverage} valid in an iid\ setting.
+Improvements are also suggested for the quantile tracking method, such as an adaptive learning rate or the introduction of an \emph{error integrator}.
+The proposal in~\citet{angelopoulos2024decaying} is to set a decaying step size $\gamma^{(t)}$.
+They show that if scores are bounded and $\gamma^{(t)} \propto t^{-1/2-\epsilon}$ for some $\epsilon \in (0,1/2)$, then the long-run coverage is bounded as $O(\frac{1}{T^{1/2-\epsilon}})$ in the adversarial setting, while in the iid case the algorithm achieves a coverage convergence guarantee.

-In light of the dynamics shift observed in the marginal distribution of the data, it is conceivable that the weights assigned to different algorithms may also undergo variations throughout iterations.
-We now describe two different ways to combine our dynamic ensembling algorithm with ACI: either as a wrapper that does not alter the inner workings of ACI (Subsection~\ref{subsec:wrapper-aci}), or by altering the feedback provided to ACI itself (Subsection~\ref{subsec:aci-2}).
+In light of the dynamics shift observed in the marginal distribution of the data, it is conceivable that the weights assigned to different algorithms may also undergo variations throughout iterations, since different models may be preferable at different time points.
+This feature makes our method particularly appealing.
+We now describe two different ways to combine our dynamic ensembling algorithm with ACI: either as a wrapper that does not alter the inner workings of ACI (Section~\ref{subsec:wrapper-aci}), or by altering the feedback provided to ACI itself (Section~\ref{subsec:aci-2}).